pepperberry/RoboticArm/README.md

 ros2 pkg create --build-type ament_python package
 cd package
 ```
-inside the 'package' directory you
+inside `~/ros2_ws/src` you will find your new package
 **file setup**
 next let's make sure our files are setup properly, use `ls` to find what files and folders are in your package and `nano` to open:
 * `package.xml` & `setup.py`: make sure to update the package description, license, and maintiner email.

 ## Objective 5: Codeing simple programs in ROS2.

+when creating your files make sure to put them in `~/ros2_ws/src/package/package` this is where ros2 will look for your code

 **Additional Information and Key Concepts**